Dan-Mead/DnD/README.md

 Repo for my personal DnD project work.
 End goal is an automated character sheet, similar to Dnd Beyond but without paywalls for content (means I cannot distribute this subsequently).
 Written entirely in Python, using Tkinter for GUI components.

+Should work with out-of-the-box Python 3.
+If not, ensure Tkinter and Pickle are installed.

 Currently, the character creator GUI is working.
 Using it you can create a character, give it basic information, assign one of the implemented races and classes.
 Saving and loading should fully work.
 Some class features are incomplete.

 Next stages are: